zokeber/supervisor-systemd/README.md

 # Supervisor service for Systemd #

-This service is for  Systemd (system and service manager) in CentOS 7 / Fedora 21.
+This service is for  Systemd (system and service manager) on CentOS 7 / Fedora 21.

 ## Usage ##